SS Mount Temple

 Mount Temple was a passenger cargo steamship built in 1901 by Armstrong Whitworth & Company of Newcastle for Elder, Dempster & Co Ltd of Liverpool to operate as part of its Beaver Line.
 The ship was shortly afterwards acquired by the Canadian Pacific Railway.
-It was one of the first vessels to respond to the distress signals of RMS Titanic in 1912.
+She was one of the first vessels to respond to the distress signals of RMS Titanic in 1912.

 In 1916, while crossing the Atlantic with horses for the war effort and carrying a large number of newly collected dinosaur fossils (two of which were the hadrosaurs Corythosaurus), she was captured and scuttled complete with her cargo.